nathabee/PomoloBee/documentation/ML_Specification.md

 The **Pomolobee ML microservice** is a standalone backend component responsible for:

-- 🍎 Detecting apples in orchard images
+- 🍎 Detecting fruit in orchard images
-- 📈 Estimating yield based on apple count
+- 📈 Estimating yield based on fruit count
 - 🧠 Performing basic object detection via a simulated or real model (e.g. YOLOv8)
 - 🔁 Communicating results asynchronously back to Django